amallick-tudelft/amallick-tudelft.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I occasionally conduct research in the broad area of sequential decision-making and, at other times, teach myself, supervise students, manage projects, assist with courses, play chess, and roam the world.
+I occasionally conduct research in the broad area of sequential decision-making and, at other times, teach myself, supervise students, manage projects, assist in technical courses, play chess, and roam the world.

 Brief bio
 ======